Make the most of Gwapit with notification topics

 If you need some time to focus on a specific task, you can also block all notifications coming from Gwapit for a set amount of time.
 Just click the 🔔 bell icon in the menu at the bottom left side of the screen, next to your profile picture.

-Let’s see how to make the most of groups with some examples.
+Let’s see how to make the most of topics with some examples.

-Let’s see examples of groups in action to help you get started!
+Let’s see examples of topics in action to help you get started!

 📅 CATCH ALL EMAILS FROM GOOGLE CALENDAR